AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/SUPPORT.md

 * **Get in touch** : If you have any other questions or concerns about SpeakUp-BCI, you can email the project's maintainers at
 * >> maintainers@SpeakUp-BCI.com not yet published

+## Contributing

+If you would like to contribute to SpeakUp-BCI, please refer to the CONTRIBUTING.md file for information on how to get started.

+## License

+SpeakUp-BCI is released under the MIT License.
+Please see the `LICENSE.md` file for more information.